scrutinydebugger/scrutiny-demos/aurix_tc334_cmake/README.md

  Each of these tasks run a software wave generator that can generate common periodic waves: sine, triangular, square, sawtooth.
 These wave generators exist to showcase the graphing capabilities of Scrutiny.

- The device communicate through the USB virtual UART at 115200 Bauds/sec (1 stop bit, no parity)
+ The device communicate either through the USB virtual UART or through CAN bus depending on the build options.

+- Serial Parameters : 115200 baud/s / 8bits / No Parity / 1 Stop bit
+- CAN Parameters : TXID:0x100 / RXID:0x101.
+11bits ID / CAN 2.0 (No FD)

 ## Required hardware:

  - [kit_a2g_tc334_lite development board](https://www.infineon.com/cms/en/product/evaluation-boards/kit_a2g_tc334_lite/)
  - USB Cable
+ - \[Optional\] A CAN transceiver to run scrutiny over CAN instead of serial
  - \[Optional\]: Logic Analyzer (for recreating the waveform provided below)

 ## Required software: